Skip to main content

 Objective

-The objective of Susan’s ride on Campus2030 is to demonstrate the potential of digitalization in reducing the carbon footprint and improving the cost-efficiency of the construction and the transportation industry.
-With this objective, the project will establish a one-of-a-kind smart road infrastructure demonstrator on KTH campus Valhallavägen for the integrated design, construction and operation of smart infrastructures.
-The demonstrator will incorporate a digital twin of the KTH campus, corresponding to multiple models and data sets that enable to virtually assess and experience the Campus infrastructure while being validated and updated through real-time data feeds from various sensors.
+Susan’s ride on Campus2030 aims to demonstrate the potential of digitalization in reducing the carbon footprint and improving the cost-efficiency of the construction and transportation industry.
+With this objective, the project will establish a one-of-a-kind smart road infrastructure demonstrator on the KTH campus Valhallavägen for the integrated design, construction and operation of smart infrastructures.
+The demonstrator will incorporate a digital twin of the KTH campus, corresponding to multiple models and data sets that enable virtual assessment and experience of the Campus infrastructure while being validated and updated through real-time data feeds from various sensors.
 Our work in this direction can be seen on our testbed for Intelligent Transportation Systems on www.adeye.se.
 Susan’s ride will showcase the potential of edge computing, federated learning, and digital twins in the digital transformation of road construction and autonomous vehicle path planning.

 Background